AdobeDocs/acp-mobile-sdkdocs/src/pages/documentation/migrate-to-swift.md

 import Tabs from './tabs/migrate-to-swift.md'

-# Migrate to latest Adobe Experience Platform Mobile SDK for iOS
+# Migrate to latest Adobe Experience Platform Mobile SDKs for iOS

 If you have implemented Objective-C versions (ACP-prefixed SDK libraries, 2.x or lower), then this guide will help you understand the steps required to migrate your implementation to the latest Swift versions (AEP-prefixed SDK libraries, 3.x or higher).
 In summary, you'll need to: